nickd342/custom-cogs/servicemonitor/readme.md

 ## Installation

-To add this cog to your Red Discord bot, follow these steps:
+To add this cog to your Discord Redbot, follow these steps:

+Pre-requisite: the downloader cog must be loaded and you must have predefined your storage/install paths

 1. Add the repository to your bot: